 Just like other green vegetables, cabbage has a high content of Vitamin A. Vitamin A is an antioxidant that stimulates hair growth.
 Applying a mixture of boiled cabbage and freshly squeezed lemon juice on the scalp can facilitate hair growth.
 Mash ½ cup boiled cabbage and 1/8 cup fresh lemon juice in a blender to form a thick paste.
 Massage this mixture on your scalp, leave it for 30 minutes and then shampoo and condition your hair as usual.
 This can be done twice a week.

 8. Smooth And Healthy Hair

 Cabbage nourishes your hair, thus providing you with silky, shining hair.
 Apply its juice on your scalp and the roots of your hair.
 Shampoo your hair after an hour.
 This will make your hair smooth and silky.

 Raw cabbage and cucumber juices are rich in silicon and sulfur, two vital minerals that stimulate hair growth and prevent hair loss.
 Apply a mixture of 30 ml cabbage juice and 30 ml cucumber juice on your scalp and hair roots, massage thoroughly for 10-15 minutes before going to bed and wash off the next morning.
 This should be done thrice a week for maximum benefits.

 10. Conditions Dry Hair

-Raw cabbage juice is also beneficial for dry hair as it makes it soft and shiny.
+Eating raw cabbage or making it in juice form is also beneficial for dry hair as it makes it soft and shiny.
 Try drinking a mixture of 80 ml of raw carrot and cucumber juice and 40 ml of raw cabbage juice to get healthy and beautiful hair.